Please do comment on my Twitter or Facebook page

 All of which may explain why Makhar Vaziev, formerly the longtime 'acting' ballet director at the Mariinsky under Valery Gergiev, let it be known recently that he had been approached by Urin to take the new downgraded Bolshoi ballet job, but claimed to have no interest in repeating his unhappy experience as a hamstrung subordinate.
 As artistic director at La Scala Ballet, Milan, Vaziev, 55, is at last flexing his creative and programming wings and enjoying international success.

-UPDATE 26 Oct: Vaziev has in fact been appointed today, on terms which should soon emerge.
+UPDATE 26 Oct: Vaziev has in fact been on terms which should soon emerge.